Niklaaus/assessment/README.md

  - Each discount logic is encapsulated in its own class, separate from the others.
 The billing logic doesn't depend on any specific discount implementation but instead uses two common interfaces to apply the discounts.

 #### Open-Closed principle :
- - APplication follows the Open-Closed principle for maintaining different types of discounts.
+ - Application follows the Open-Closed principle for maintaining different types of discounts.
+Discounts can be added or removed from the application without changing any other piece of code.

 #### Unit Testing:
  - Comprehensive test coverage using JUnit to validate various discount scenarios.